postmanlabs/pmquickstarts/site/pmguides/src/php_laravel_API/laravel.md

 - [VSCode](https://code.visualstudio.com/download) Installed (Optional)
   - Or a code editor of your choice

-**You will not need Apache or Nginx for this guide as we'll use PHP's built-in serving functions.**
+**You will not need Apache or NGINX for this guide as we'll use PHP's built-in serving functions.**

 ### What You’ll Build
 - A simple API with PHP and Laravel